 Escape the Heat in Tropical Salalah

 Salalah is one of the most unique places to visit in Oman.
-Salalah is home to a climate and atmosphere that is quite unlike the remainder of the country.
-It sits in southwestern Oman.
+It is home to a climate and atmosphere that is quite unlike the remainder of the country.

 Oman is typically associated with being a hot, desert country.
-However, Salalah boasts lush green rain forests, alluring oases, and a tropical climate.
+However, Salalah, in southwestern Oman, boasts lush green rain forests, alluring oases, and a tropical climate.

 Salalah is a popular travel destination for Omanis during the summer months.
 At this time, locals flock southwards in order to escape the intense heat of the rest of the country.